Adiabatic freezing of long-range quantum correlations in spin chains: Introduction

-The phenomenon of adiabatic freezing makes the long-range quantum discord a robust resource, against possible local disturbance in certain system parameters, for implementing quantum mechanical protocols between two distantly separated spins of a chain.
-Further importance of the adiabatic freezing of quantum discord lies in its ability to lend itself for investigation of certain important properties of quantum spin chains.
-The two end-spins can be considered as defects or scattering particles in a spin chain \cite{venuti,vencite}.
-In an experimental setting, one may consider the two end-spins to be \emph{probe} sites weakly coupled to a \emph{system} consisting of an ordered quantum spin chain \cite{venuti,ilu1, bose}, where the weak end-couplings can be controlled.
-The long-range quantum correlation between the probe spins can then be used to identify the nature of interaction in the system.
-Specifically, we show that the freezing length of long-range quantum discord can be used to define an order parameter that detects the ``anisotropy transition'' in the system considered.
-We also investigate the effect, on the observed phenomena, of low temperatures in the system, which is important for potential experimental implementations.
-We also observe that the energy gap in the considered system undergoes adiabatic freezing.
+{Interestingly, and in contradistinction to temporal freezing \cite{manis, expt,freezing, titas}, the observed adiabatic phenomenon is characteristic of the quantum system rather than an external environment, and is intrinsically related to the many-body properties of the quantum spin chain.} {For instance, in an experimental setting, one may consider the two end-spins to be \emph{probe} sites weakly coupled to a \emph{system} consisting of a spin chain \cite{venuti,ilu1, bose}, where the weak end-couplings can be controlled. } The long-range QD between the probe spins can then be shown to identify the nature of interaction in the system.
+Specifically, the freezing interval of long-range QD can be used to define an order parameter that detects the ``anisotropy transition'' in the system considered. {Further, one can show that the adiabatic freezing phenomena is not limited to long-range quantum correlations but is also manifested in other cooperative properties of the quantum spin chain, such as the energy gap.}

-The paper is arranged as follows.
-In Sec. \ref{method}, we discuss the general methodolgy and mathematical tools that is necessary to calculate the quantum correlations.
-The phenomenon of adiabatic freezing is introduced and discussed in Sec. \ref{freeze}.
-The freezing length is utilized as an order parameter in Sec. \ref{anis}.
-Finite-temperature effects are discussed in Sec. \ref{temp} and the adiabatic freezing of energy gap is considered in Sec. \ref{gap}.
-We end with a discussion on the ramifications of the results in Sec. \ref{sec:Conc}, where we also analyze the effects of external fields and change in boundary conditions on adiabatic freezing.
+{We note that there are recent experimental proposals and techniques to generate and characterize long-range quantum correlation in quantum spin systems \cite{new,iontrap,flux} (also see Refs.~\cite{expt3}).
+In this light, we investigate the effect of thermal fluctuations in the spin system, which is important for potential experimental implementations, and find that the adiabatic freezing is stable below a critical temperature.
+Hence, our results show that in an experimentally accessible regime of weak end-couplings and low-temperature, high quasi-long range quantum correlations can be adiabatically frozen for applications in various quantum information protocols.}